Academic Catalog 2024-2025

 Entering students who have satisfactory scores on AP examinations may receive credit in applicable areas of the curriculum.
 A score of four or five receives six units of credit where appropriate.

 First-time freshman students who enter with advanced standing by a variety of means open to them are required, nevertheless, to fulfill the normal freshman experiences, even when the number of transcripted units exceeds the technical category of freshman.
-These include: PSY 1001, WRI 1010 (or its equivalent), and BIB 1001-BIB 1002, unless met by substitutions approved by the Vice Provost for Academic Administration.
+These include: PSY 1001, ENG 1010 (or its equivalent), and BIB 1001-BIB 1002, unless met by substitutions approved by the Vice Provost for Academic Administration.

 College Level Examination Program (CLEP)